ogallatin001-lgtm/Some-Python-Code/README.md

 The folders in this repository are all different projects.
-Know this if you plan on using any code from here.
+Remember this if you plan on using any code from here.